HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Nearly as many pages are using this kind of custom lazy-loading behavior as native lazy-loading, at 8.8% of pages with `img`-based LCP.

-Beyond the adverse performance effects of lazy-loading LCP images, native image lazy-loaded is <a hreflang="en" href="https://caniuse.com/loading-lazy-attr">supported</a> by all major browsers, making custom solutions like these obsolete.
-In our opinion, developers should seriously consider removing these polyfills from their code and judiciously switching to use native lazy-loading.
+Beyond the adverse performance effects of lazy-loading LCP images, native image lazy-loaded is <a hreflang="en" href="https://caniuse.com/loading-lazy-attr">supported</a> by all major browsers, so custom solutions may be adding unnecessary overhead.
+In our opinion, while some custom solutions may provide more granular control over when images load, developers should remove these extraneous polyfills and defer to the user agent's native lazy-loading heuristics.

 Another benefit to using native lazy-loading is that browsers like Chrome are <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=996963">experimenting with using heuristics to ignore the attribute on probable LCP candidates</a>.
 This is only possible with native lazy-loading, so custom solutions would not benefit from any improvements in this case.